MattPahuta/product-list-with-cart/README.md

   ...
 ```

-This approach worked well in tandem with the HTML `<picture>` element included in the ProductCard JSX.
-Each product serves the proper optimized image based on the viewport width.
+I know there are better tools to handle this sort of thing, but for this small demo project, this approach worked fine in tandem with the HTML `<picture>` element to render the properly sized images for each menu item.

 ```html
   <picture className="relative rounded-lg overflow-hidden">